Mandy Carter (Ackley Bridge): Development

 Upon her casting, actress Joyner described her character Mandy as "hard working", and stated that prior to the pilot episode, Mandy has "dedicated the last few years to getting this school off the ground".
 She explained that in order to have a successful work career, Mandy has neglected areas of her life, such as having fun and her relationship with Steve.
 She added that Mandy is a perfectionist who "relishes the chance to do something great for the community and truly believes in the opportunities that good education can bring".
 Joyner noted that there is a contradiction between Mandy's personal and professional life, since she is "strong and capable when it comes to leadership and work", but her personal life is the "complete opposite".
 Joyner stated that she loves the contradiction, since it makes her a well-developed character, and added that the contradiction is often seen in great women.
 Joyner expressed her joy at the headteacher of the school being a woman, and liked that she is driven to achieve her goals.

 Upon the renewal of Ackley Bridge for a second series, Joyner asked the writers to delve into her character's backstory.
 She told the writers: "I'd really like to know why she's so driven and why education means so much to her".
 Following this, her backstory was explored in a centric episode which revealed that she has an abusive father and grew up as an only child.
 Joyner appreciated the writers developing Mandy's past, since it shows "how hard she's worked to get out of her own home environment, which wasn't particularly fabulous".
 She described education as an escape for Mandy and said that her high expectations for students may initially look "unsympathetic" to viewers, but that the development will add more depth to her personality.
 Joyner explained that Mandy has a working class background, which means that she is "no push over" and does not "take any excuses" in regards to people not achieving at the school.
 She praised Mandy's drive to achieve, as she felt that Mandy's troubled past made it easy for her to be an underachiever.
 However, she used her life events as motivation to "climb up the ladder".
 She admitted that Mandy may not always be the most liked character, but felt that Mandy's actions have "good reason".
-Joyner explained thatMandy always prioritises the pupils at Ackley Bridge and what they can achieve, adding that Mandy is not as concerned with the figures at the school.
+Joyner explained that Mandy always prioritises the pupils at Ackley Bridge and what they can achieve, adding that Mandy is not as concerned with the figures at the school.
 When asked if Mandy is lonely due to being promoted to headteacher above her colleagues, Joyner confirms that she is, describing her as a "lone wolf".
 She felt that being an old child added to her loneliness.
 Joyner explained that since Mandy has been "forging ahead on her own ever since she was tiny", she became used to being on her own.
 This led to people having difficulty getting close to her.